joetanx/conjur-k8s/README.md

 The Kubernetes cluster API implements an OpenID Connect authentication (OIDC) endpoint at `https://<cluster-url>/.well-known/openid-configuration`
 - Service accounts are issued with ServiceAccount tokens, which are in JSON Web Token (JWT) format
+- Pods of Deployments can be associated with a ServiceAccount and are issued JWTs via [downward API](https://kubernetes.io/docs/concepts/workloads/pods/downward-api/)
   - Example JWT:
     ```json
     {